-Stuart and Gonzales were not committed to making Texas their home long term, mostly due to the hot and humid weather.
+Sherri and her husband were not committed to making Texas their home long term, mostly due to the hot and humid weather.
 They took their time researching states in which to practice and the ideal job that would lure them to that state.
 They chose Colorado as much for their love of the outdoors and the weather as the excellent practice climate.
-There, Stuart practiced in family medicine for many years until she became a mother.
+There, Sherri practiced in family medicine for several years until she became a mother in 1985.
 The shift work of an ER setting was better suited to parenthood, and she would work there for the next 14 years.
 She took the requisite courses and became certified as a Project Management Professional.
 For several years she worked in practice administration and Quality Improvement.
 She is now caring for patients in multiple skilled nursing and long-term care facilities.

-As much as Stuart loves the PA profession and her patients, they do not compare to the love she has for her husband and daughter.
+As much as Sherri loves the PA profession and her patients, they do not compare to the love she has for her husband and daughters, Jaclyn and Kristin.
+Jaclyn is a pharmacist working at her local community hospital .
 Kristin was adopted as an infant from China.
-Kristin recently married an Air Force Academy graduate, and they have two children.
-Stuart and Gonzales love to spend their free time outdoors, traveling in their fifth wheel RV around the western United States to state and national parks.
+Kristin is married to an Air Force Academy graduate, and they have two children.
+Sherri and her husband, Ed, love to spend their free time outdoors, traveling in their fifth wheel RV around the western United States to state and national parks.
 Their cooking adventures on these trips are legendary.
-Stuart’s contributions to the PA profession are significant and will serve the profession well into the future.
+Sherri’s contributions to the PA profession are significant and will serve the profession well into the future.

 Acknowledgments: This biography was written by Debi Gerbert with the assistance of Sherri Stuart.
 It was submitted to the Society in April 2023.
 Photographs are courtesy of the PA History Society Photograph Collection.